kassane/zig-esp-idf-sample/README.md

 - [ESP-IDF](https://github.com/espressif/esp-idf) - v4.4 or v5.2

-> :warning:: Zig upstream (LLVM-Codegen) not have xtensa support.
-Similar to [esp-rs](https://github.com/esp-rs) need to use [zig-xtensa](https://github.com/kassane/zig-espressif-bootstrap/releases) - toolchain forked.
+> :warning:: Zig upstream (LLVM-Codegen) does not have xtensa support.
+Similar to [esp-rs](https://github.com/esp-rs), it is necessary to use the [zig-xtensa](https://github.com/kassane/zig-espressif-bootstrap/releases) - toolchain forked.